 God is always calling us back to him

-From the TouchPoint Bible with commentaries by Ron Beers and Gilbert Beers (Tyndale) p 247
+From the TouchPoint Bible with commentary by Ron Beers and Gilbert Beers (Tyndale) p 1257 For more on this week’s topic, check this Tyndale resource:

 Content is derived from the Holy Bible, New Living Translation and other publications of Tyndale Publishing House